IP Management, Policy & Practice Publications

-Here are my recent publications on policy-making, legal practice and management of IP – you can download a copy by clicking on the title.
+Here are my recent publications on IP policy – you can download a copy by clicking on the title.

 “Innovation and Creativity: A Legal Perspective“ Chapter 7 in Chan and Mann (eds), Creativity and Innovation in Business and Beyond: Social Science Perspectives and Policy Implications, Routledge (2011).
 In law, creativity and innovation are alternative thresholds of intellectual ingenuity that must be satisfied for intellectual property subject matter to gain protection.
 This chapter explains differences between these two thresholds, and the policy consequences of these differences.